hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 3. Play around with the CSS and HTML.
 Make yourself a nice page!
 On https://www.w3schools.com/css/ you can find a great overview of all the possibilities with CSS.

+### Developer Tools

+That sounds scary!
+But do not be afraid.
+The browser web inspector is going to be your best friend!
+Let's explore this.

+1. In your browser when you opened your html
+* Click with your right mouse button, choose : `Inspect Element`

+or

+* Press F12

+The web inspector shows you the content of your page and the current state of the DOM.

+2. Do you see the same content as we just made in our text editor?
+3. Just have a look around.
+Nothing can happen!

+DOM stands for Document Object Model and refers to the hierarchical structure of HTML.
+Web browsers parse the DOM in order to make sense of a page’s content.

+We will use the web inspector later again as a debugger, when your webpage doesn't show what you wanted it to!
+For now, you can close it again.

 ### JavaScript

 JavaScript is a dynamic scripting language that can instruct the browser to make changes to a page after it has already loaded.